364gautham/Embedded-Interface-Design/Project_1/Readme.md

 *sudo apt-get install qttools5-dev-tools

-Basic UI is generated using QTcreator: Command to get .py from .ui file: _pyuic5 file.ui> file.py
+Basic UI is generated using QTcreator: Command to get .py from .ui file: _pyuic5 file.ui> file.py_

 Software needs importing certain python modules for successful operation:
 For Sensor Readings : Adafruit_DHT module  [link!](https://github.com/adafruit/Adafruit_Python_DHT)
 For Matplotlib :Matplotlib module and required dependencies.[link!](https://matplotlib.org/users/installing.html)

-Code can be run using .py file : command is : python3 proj_ui.py
+Code can be run using .py file : command is : _python3 proj_ui.py_

 _Project Additions_:

 Basic requirements of getting temperature and humidity values with the time of request is done Sensor connection state is also checked.

-Additons:
+Additions:

 1. Computes average of Temperature and Humidity on values got from timer
 2. Plot of graph using values got using timer in runtime